Summary of Concepts

 As I’ve moved from the fundamentalist orthodoxy of my youth to perhaps more nuanced rational beliefs, one of the most impressive testimony builders in my view of Mormonism & Christianity has been how (like most global religions) the revealed aspects of the religion seemed to be intelligently designed to allow for opposing perspectives of interpretation.
 Like brilliant poetry, musical lyrics or literature which purposely use ambiguity to allow their works to mean different things to different people.
 It seems each generation is purposely given the opportunity to reinterpret the same scripture, and use them for good or bad, pride or humility, power, love or wisdom.
 And what’s more, LDS revelations seem to have hidden clues to the religion’s own inevitable falsities or lower aspects within its own doctrinal narrative (especially within its temple rituals)!
 As one Judaic example of this— the beginning of the Biblical narrative essentially starts with Moses coming down from the Mount with a law from God, commanding above all other things not to put human-imagined gods before the ONE incomprehensible universal god of creation who just freed these ignorant slaves.
 This God tells them not to kill or be unfair and especially not to make or worship human-conceived gods, religious systems or idols (and especially not to do it in the name of God!).

 Every religion is a temple that (even if founded on divine foundations) is largely built by human hands which creates an idol or image of God that by the very fallibility of man must inevitably be carved from a limited and biased human perspective.
-Whether you believe a prophet or scripture is divine or not should not change the inescapable truth that all men intentionally or accidentally create idols of God by projecting their cultural biases and paradigms onto God (even in their visions of the metaphysical realms)!
-But what makes religious participation so divine is the way that simply participating in these traditions helps to unify huge groups of people, creating culture and paving the way for nation-building, democracy and global unity.
-Religion is a key component in driving philosophical and political thought as adherents learn to find and ‘prize the good’ by learning differentiate the human from the divine through the trial and error of darkness.
+Whether you believe a prophet or scripture is divine or not should not change the inescapable truth that all men intentionally or accidentally create idols of God by projecting or mirroring their cultural biases and paradigms onto God/the divine (even in their revelations and visions of the metaphysical realms)!
+But part of what makes religious participation so divine is the way that simply participating in these traditions helps to unify huge groups of people, creating culture and paving the way for nation-building, democracy and global unity.
+Religion is a key component in driving philosophical and political thought as adherents learn to find and ‘prize the good’ by learning to differentiate the human from the divine through the trial and error of darkness.
 It is the practice hall or schoolmaster for political thought.
-The thinkers who have effectively worked their way through the gambit of these religious paradoxes rule the world, and the befuddled religious faith of today becomes the more perfect cultures, gods and political realities of tomorrow.
+The thinkers who have effectively worked their way through the gambit of these religious paradoxes rule the world and heavens, and the befuddled religious faith of today becomes the more perfect cultures, gods and political realities of tomorrow.

 Keeping the Faith & Staying Mormon.

 I want to offer the reader an unpressured bias to reconsider the importance of faith despite the contradictions or paradoxes you may have found.
-In my experience of spending years on Mormonthink, Reddit and other assorted webpages and facebook groups I found that although the thoughtful negativity found in those places may have helped to deconstruct the idols of cultural understanding that my mainstream Mormon upbringing may have carved in my mind— it didn’t give me many constructive ideas on how to improve myself, my culture or my spiritual understanding.
+In my experience of spending a few years on Mormonthink, Reddit and other assorted webpages and facebook groups I found that although the thoughtful negativity found in those places may have helped to deconstruct the idols of cultural understanding that my mainstream Mormon upbringing may have carved in my mind— it didn’t give me many constructive ideas on how to improve myself, my culture or my spiritual understanding.
 It definitely didn’t bring me any profound visions of my own.
-I found that reading core scripture in completely new ways; and thoughtful esoteric literature such as featured on this site, did a much better job of giving spiritual insight and heavenly visions which presented paths of cultural unity and religious reconciliation.
-What did bring me happiness was learning to see past the rigid symbols, metaphors, memes, myths, rules and carved trunks of our man-made aspects of religion— into the hidden universal truths, purposes, wisdom and communion of divine spirituality.
+I found that re-reading core LDS scripture in completely new ways and thoughtful esoteric literature such as featured on this site, did a much better job of giving me spiritual insight and heavenly visions that completely reconstructed my Mormon faith and religious views.
+What did bring me happiness was learning to see past the cultural bias, symbols, metaphors, memes, myths, rules and carved trunks of our man-made aspects of religion— into the hidden universal truths, purposes, wisdom and communion of divine spirituality.
 Finding ways to steer the culture into more constructive paths instead of merely abandoning it or trying to tear it down. (see needed reformation in the church)

-I believe Mormonism is built upon some pretty amazing religious metaphors.
+I believe Mormonism is built upon some pretty amazing divine religious metaphors.
 I’ve found it has within its scriptural theology the language and symbols to begin to reconcile some of the world’s most difficult opposing religious ideas.
-Issues such as polytheism versus monotheism; visionary experience versus hallucination; resurrection versus reincarnation; legalism versus antinomianism, priesthood versus protestantism, heavenly revelation versus human thought; and religious infallibility versus pastoral errancy.
-And reconciling each of these paradoxes has essential political applications.
-Just because church leaders may currently dictate fairly one-sided views of these complex ideas, adherents shouldn’t feel forced out of communion for their opposing views.
-In fact your debate, even if it means excommunication, is essential to the progression and power of the group.
-I believe constructive change usually comes from activists (even if they’re excommunicated), more than separatists.
-I made a decision sometime ago that I would not throw away any of my relationships & religion simply because I saw the yin when everybody else only seemed to be blindly aware of the yang.
+Issues such as polytheism versus monotheism; visionary experience versus hallucination; resurrection versus reincarnation; legalism versus antinomianism, priesthood versus protestantism, heavenly revelation versus human thought, religious infallibility versus pastoral errancy, and Christian exclusivism vs universalism.
+And reconciling each of these paradoxes has essential political applications to help societies prosper.
+Today, the church may ostracize you for challenging their one-sided views of these complex ideas.
+But I encourage you to follow Christ into the true baptismal grave of standing for whats right even when your religious leaders wish you were dead.
+In fact your debate, even if it means excommunication, is essential to the eternal progression and power of the group.
+I believe Christ’s central lesson was that constructive change usually comes from humble activists (even if they’re excommunicated), more than separatists and that all earthly religion is divinely designed to be continually transmuted by “Christ’s” followers (the loving martyrs) from selfishness to selflessness.
+I made a decision sometime ago that I would not throw away any of my relationships simply because I saw the yin when everybody else only seemed to be blindly aware of the yang.
 (Even if sharing my personal perspectives and truths occasionally causes conflict.)
 I offer you the unpressured bias that it’s possible and worth it—and I hope my articles give you some scripturally-based language to share perspectives differing from the often fundamentalist mainstream.
-I hope I can illicit your help and friendship as a new generation of Mormons begins to take the reigns of the church and steer it ever closer into line with what the subtle whispers of Spirit constantly direct for every religion and the whole of mankind.
-As we correct our own idolatry pointed out by the coming wave of Israeli & Islamic reformers.
-And as America’s power and unity over the next century continue to wane, we’ll need everyone’s help to promote a unified LDS culture of openness, humility, pluralism and democracy that will take the lead in shaping the political destinies of the regions where LDS culture forms a major influential force.
+I hope I can illicit your help and friendship as a new generation of Mormons begins to take the reigns of the church and steer it ever closer into line with what the subtle whispers of Spirit constantly direct for it and all mankind.

-I hope these articles I’ve written can help you look at LDS and Christian scripture from a new perspective that reconciles some of the issues you may have discovered.
+I hope these articles I’ve written can help you look at LDS and Christian scripture from a new perspective that reconciles many of the issues you may have discovered.

 Article 1.
 Re-examining what LDS scriptures say about the ‘Only True Church’ doctrine.